pubsubhubbub/PubSubHubbub/README.md

 PubSubHubbub
 ============

-__IMPORTANT NOTE__: The PubSubHubbub protocol has now been adopted by the W3C as a Candidate Recommandation.
+__IMPORTANT NOTE__: The PubSubHubbub protocol has now been adopted by the W3C as a Candidate Recommendation.
 It's also been renamed [WebSub](https://github.com/w3c/websub) for clarity and concision.
 Please consider upgrading all older PubSubHubbub implementations to WebSub.

 **PubSubHubbub** is an open protocol for distributed publish/subscribe communication on the Internet.
 It generalizes the concept of webhooks